Richard T. Notkin

-Richard T. Notkin (born October 1948 in Chicago, Illinois) is an American ceramic artist.
+Richard T. Notkin (born 1948) is an American ceramic artist, known for his reinterpretations of traditional Yixing pottery.
+He lives in Washington State, but formerly was based in Helena, Montana.

+Biography

+Richard T. Notkin was born on October 1948, in Chicago, Illinois.
 He earned a BFA from Kansas City Art Institute in 1970, studying under Ken Ferguson.
 In 1973, he received his MFA from the University of California, Davis, where he studied under Robert Arneson.

-Notkin lives and works in Washington State but formerly was based in Helena, Montana and is especially known for his reinterpretations of traditional Yixing pottery.
+Notkin lives in Washington State, but formerly was based in Helena, Montana.
+He is especially known for his shaping of Ancient Chinese Yixing pottery, as a way of expressing his feelings of war, leadership, and culture.

 His work consistently reflects anti-war and pro-environmentalist themes.
 His works are often sculptural interpretations of classic ceramic forms like teapots and tile-based murals, but without any functional aspect.
 His work features a high level of surface detail made with the assistance of complex plaster molds, magnifiers, and a variety of small scale tools.